vjhawar12/FreshNET/README.md

 The model was trained on a custom dataset of ~40,000 high-resolution images and is designed to be deployable on **edge devices**.

-I am currently working on quantizing the model with QAT.
-I'm trying to resolve the following error: "Input type (struct c10::quint8) and bias type (float) should be the same".
-I believe this is due to the model receiving a QUINT8 data type when it expects a Float32 because of an incomplete conversion.
-Once it's resolved, I will be able to run the test loop and report the final test accuracy of the quantized model.
+I am currently quantizing the model with QAT.
+One of the DepthwiseSeparableConvolution layers appears to be receiving a float32 input when it expects a quint8.
+I’m working to resolve this type mismatch, after which I will run the test loop and report the final accuracy of the quantized model.

 Download the **unquantized model weights** from here: https://huggingface.co/vjhawar12/FreshNET/resolve/main/FreshNET.pth